zzm634/typeorm-no-arp/docs/connection-options.md

 * `migrationsTransactionMode` - Control transactions for migrations (default: `all`), can be one of `all` | `none` | `each`

+* `metadataTableName` - Name of the table in the database which is going to contain information about table metadata.
+By default this table is called "typeorm_metadata".

 * `cache` - Enables entity result caching.
 You can also configure cache type and other cache options here.
 Read more about caching [here](./caching.md).